Aldrovanda vesiculosa: Distribution

-Aldrovanda vesiculosa is the second most widely distributed carnivorous plant species, only behind utricularia, native to Europe, Asia, Africa, and Australia.
+Aldrovanda vesiculosa is the second most widely distributed carnivorous plant species, only behind members of the genus Utricularia, native to Europe, Asia, Africa, and Australia.
 Aldrovanda is spread mainly through the movement of waterfowl: plants sticking to the feet of a bird are transported to the next aquatic destination on the bird's route.
 As a result, most Aldrovanda populations are located along avian migratory routes.
 Throughout the last century the species has become increasingly rare, listed as extinct in an increasingly large number of countries.
 In the 1970s, carnivorous plant hobbyists introduced this species to small backyard ponds in the United States in the states of New Jersey, Virginia, and the Catskills of New York, and they may be a potentially invasive species due to their effects on aquatic invertebrates.

+Threats

+Habitat degradation and modification

+The waterwheel plant faces significant conservation threats related to habitat degradation and human-induced modifications.
+Residential and commercial development, along with agricultural and aquacultural activities, pose immediate risks to the species.
+The impacts of these activities on the plant's aquatic habitats are of particular concern.

+Environmental changes

+Across Europe, the species is confronted by several environmental challenges, as identified by the Commission of the European Union.
+Acidification, canalization, drainage, eutrophication, pollution, and various forms of habitat modification are highlighted as threats.
+These changes in the natural environment have the potential to disrupt the waterwheel plant's habitats and populations.

+Potential illegal trade

+While the extent and effects of illegal trade remain uncertain, it is believed that some illegal activities involving Aldrovanda vesiculosa may occur.
+This potential threat adds complexity to the conservation challenges faced by the species.

 Habitat

 A. vesiculosa prefers clean, shallow, warm, standing water with bright light, low nutrient levels, and a slightly acidic pH (around 6).
 It can be found floating amongst Juncus, reeds, and even rice.

+The Waterwheel (Aldrovanda vesiculosa) thrives in a range of aquatic habitats, including small fens, peat-bog pools, billabongs, lakes, lagoons, and river deltas.
+It prefers oligo-mesotrophic and dystrophic systems with low nutrient levels.
+These plants are commonly found in shallow backwaters or the littoral zones of larger lakes, where they face less competition from other aquatic species and where water levels remain relatively stable throughout the growing season.
+The Waterwheel is highly intolerant of habitat degradation, and even minor changes in water chemistry can lead to local extinction.

 Botanical history

-Aldrovanda vesiculosa was first mentioned in 1696 by Leonard Plukenet, based on collections made in India.
-He named the plant Lenticula pulustris Indica.
+Aldrovanda vesiculosa was first mentioned and illustrated in 1691 by Leonard Plukenet, based on collections made in India.
+He named the plant Lenticula palustris Indica.
 The modern botanical name originates from Gaetano Lorenzo Monti, who described Italian specimens in 1747 and named them Aldrovandia vesiculosa in honor of the Italian naturalist Ulisse Aldrovandi.
 When Carl Linnaeus published his Species Plantarum in 1753, the "i" was dropped from the name (an apparent copying error) to form the modern binomial.